RafalFilipek/jsxfromhtml/README.md

 ## React Native inline

 There is no `display: inline` in React Native.
 You can't have two inline tags (like `Text`) in one line.
-Only solution I know is to wrap them with another `Text` component.
-That sucks:
+The only solution I know is to wrap them with another `Text` component.
+This sucks:

 ```jsx
 <span>